 So you’ve decided to finally visit Italy and want to see some of the famous sites around Naples.
 If you’re like many people, you’ll debate how long you should stay in Naples before heading out to more exciting places.
 But here’s the thing…whether you have 3 days in Naples or one, this southern Italian city is one of the most authentic cities you can visit in Italy, and it really deserves as long as you can.
 So don't miss it.
-We spent four days in Naples our first time there, as the starting point for our two weeks in Italy, and it's sad to think we almost skipped it altogether.
+We spent four days in Naples our first time there, as the starting point for our two weeks in Italy, and it's sad to think it’s not high on many travelers’ Italy bucket list.
+We almost skipped it altogether.

 Our flight from Munich to Naples flew right over the Alps which was spectacular, and then into the warmth and green of Naples over Mt.
 Vesuvius.
 It was a special feeling flying in.
 I thought of how my family started their journey here a hundred years ago by leaving Naples and emigrating to America, and if it ever crossed their minds that their grandchildren or great-grandchildren might someday want to come back.